 Option Description Status Shows the condition of the Profibus network module.
 Status-Options: Please wait-Shows until the network module finds all of the configured secondary devices or shows when the module configuration is new and looks for devices connections.
 Ready-Shows when the network module is prepared to send data to the Profibus.
 Online-Shows when the network module is connected to the PLC and cyclic data is sent.
 Note: Based on the number of devices, the duration of a new or initial telegram configuration can take some minutes.
 PLC configuration error-Shows when the network card has received a wrong configuration of a PLC (programmable logic controller), such as write to a read only variable.
 Input from PLC Datalog Interval-Sets the data log interval.
 Unit-For each text parameter (1 to 8), select a Parameter and Unit that will show on the tag that will send the PLC as follows: Select Parameter and Unit.
 Select Search parameter and search for related parameters.
 For example, enter DO to find all of the parameters related to dissolved oxygen.
-A message shows the quantity of parameters found.
+A message shows the quantity of parameter found.
 Push OK.
 Select Parameter to go to the list of parameters found.
-Select one parameter, then push OK.
+Select One parameter, then push OK.
 Select Unit to select one unit based on the selected parameter.
-Select on the select one time based on the selected parameter.
 Apply changes to save the configuration.
 Do the steps again for the other text parameters or go back to the Profibus DP menu.
 Reset configuration Sets the configuration back to the factory settings.
 Push OK.

-6.6.7 Configure the EtherNet/IP
+6.6.8 Configure the EtherNet/IP